 The Berkeley County Development Authority’s sole mission is dedicated to promoting sustainable industrial and economic development and increased employment and tax base through the cooperative sharing of resources with the community.

 Expansive Agricultural Capability: Berkeley County is home to many small farms producing diverse commodities from fruit to honey, grain to meat, and dairy to poultry.
 Diverse farming operations offer diverse habitats of fields and hedgerows, orchards and woodlands for area wildlife to live, forage and rear young.
 Whether you are a backyard gardener, an orchardist, or a farmer, our focus is to be your local connection to up-to-date agricultural information.

 Affordable Water and Power: Berkeley County sports a huge supply of fresh water and some of the most affordable electricity in the state.

-Great People: Berkeley County’s labor pool is large, educated, and mostly non-union.
-We are home Shepherd University’s Martinsburg Campus, .
-And over a million people in the Washington metro-area live within an hour’s commute of Berkeley County.
+Great People: Home to Shepherd University’s Martinsburg Campus, Berkeley County’s labor pool is large, educated, and mostly non-union.
+Over a million people in the Washington metro-area live within an hour’s commute of Berkeley County.

 I-81 Corridor of West Virginia–– Berkeley County sits at the largest ground transportation cluster in the state: I-81; US Hwy 11; WV SR 9, 45, 901; CR 13, 15, and 51; two railway systems, CSX and Winchester & Western run through Berkeley County; Interstate I-70 that connects on to the Baltimore-Washington Parkway is within 20 miles of Berkeley and is close to two international airports and Baltimore Harbor Port.